 contact your local mental health crisis team.

-There are support organisations for performing arts professionals, which might be a good place to start if you feel you need support and want to connect with your community.
-The website for the British Association for Performing Arts Medicine (BAPAM) is a good place to start, to find resources and explore what support might be available to you.
+There are support organisations for performing arts professionals, which are able to provide funding on some occasions.
+There is funding available through the British Association for Performing Arts Medicine (BAPAM) , through different schemes so this can be good place to start, to find resources and explore what support might be available to you.